Pharmaceutical Sciences, Doctor of Philosophy

 Graduate Program in Pharmaceutical Sciences

-The Pharmaceutical Sciences Graduate Program is housed in the Department of Pharmaceutical and Environmental Health Sciences in the College of Pharmacy and Health Sciences (COPHS) and is led by a group of active, productive faculty.
+The Pharmaceutical Sciences Graduate Program is housed in the Department of Pharmaceutical Sciences in the College of Pharmacy and Health Sciences (COPHS) and is led by a group of active, productive faculty.
 Over the last several years COPHS has been developing its research infrastructure, which now has reached the level to support the program adequately.
-Collectively, the Research Centers in Minority Institutions, the Center for Cardiovascular Diseases, and the Center of Excellence in Health Disparities Research have contributed significantly to the development of research infrastructure in the COPHS.
+Collectively, the Research Centers in Minority Institutions, Center for Comprehensive PK/PD & Formulation, the Center for Cardiovascular Diseases, and the Center of Excellence in Health Disparities Research have contributed significantly to the development of research infrastructure in COPHS.

-The Doctor of Philosophy in Pharmaceutical Sciences with specialization in pharmacology and pharmaceutics is offered through the program.
-The Master of Science in Pharmaceutical Science s is also offered as a contingency program.
+The Doctor of Philosophy and Master of Science in Pharmaceutical Sciences with specialization in pharmacology and pharmaceutics is offered through the program.
 The M.S. and Ph.D. degree curricula are designed to provide a scientifically integrated training that permits students to:

 - Acquire knowledge and skills that facilitate a comprehensive understanding of the genesis and progression of pathological conditions;